json-schema-org/website/pages/learn/file-system.md

 title: Modeling a file system with JSON Schema
 ---

+This guide unfolds a step-by-step walkthrough to design a JSON Schema that mirrors the structure of an `/etc/fstab` file.
+This file maps out the connections of various storage parts in a computer.
+The journey starts by crafting a foundational arrangement for the `fstab` file.
+We apply various keywords like `$id`, `type`, and `patternProperties` to create rules for the entries.

+In the next phase, we introduce the idea of an `entry` schema.
+This schema functions as a plan for how each part of the file should look.
+We employ keywords like `description`, `oneOf`, and `$ref` to construct this plan, making it flexible for different kinds of entries.

+The guide goes further to detail rules customized for specific parts of each entry.
+For example, it clarifies how to precisely classify storage, defines acceptable options, and decides if something is merely readable.
+Our exploration widens to intricate plans for varied storage types, including regular disks, network storage, and temporary storage.

+To conclude, all these facets are interwoven to create a comprehensive design for the entire `fstab` file.
+The guide employs simple language and practical examples to make grasping the concepts behind JSON Schema and its role in explaining the setup of `fstab` files effortless.

 * [Introduction](#introduction)
 * [Creating the `fstab` schema](#fstab-schema)
 * [Starting the `entry` schema](#entry-schema)